When referencing William & Mary:

 William & Mary School of Education

-- the school of education is acceptable on second reference
+- “the school of education” is acceptable on second reference

-- VIMS is acceptable on second reference
+- “VIMS” is acceptable second reference

-- always include William & Mary as part of first reference for either
+- always include “William & Mary” as part of first reference

 Wren Building: Appropriate first-reference form used for all but the most formal references to the Sir Christopher Wren Building.
 The Wren is the oldest college building still standing in the United States.